Achievable logoAchievable logo

 Income funds

-Income funds only invest in income-producing securities and are generally more conservative and less risky than growth-focused funds.
-This is primarily due to price volatility in the stock market, which moves in various directions depending on business activity and general economic conditions.
-If a company has a rough year or the economy is going through a recession, common stock investors can experience significant losses.
+Income funds invest only in income-producing securities.
+They’re generally more conservative and less risky than growth-focused funds, largely because common stocks can be highly volatile as business conditions and the overall economy change.
+If a company has a rough year or the economy enters a recession, common stock investors can experience significant losses.

 Investors can also find Ginnie Mae, Fannie Mae, and Freddie Mac funds.
-If you recall, these are the federal agencies that purchase mortgages from financial institutions.
-Investors receive income originating from interest and principal mortgage payments.
-Although subject to prepayment and extension risk, Ginnie Mae, Fannie Mae, and Freddie Mac funds are suitable for risk-averse investors seeking conservative investments due to the government backing of agency securities.
+These are the federal agencies that purchase mortgages from financial institutions.
+Investors receive income that comes from interest and principal mortgage payments.
+Although these funds are subject to prepayment and extension risk, they’re often suitable for risk-averse investors seeking conservative investments because of the government backing of agency securities.

 Real world examples